 In contrast, functional design is all about how the website actually works.
 This means that the practicality, and usability of the website, are the foremost consideration.
 This can all link to visual design though:

 - the size of the links/buttons/text

 - the layout

-What are the advantages of combining visual and functional design?
+What are the advantages of combining functional and visual web design?

 For any website to be successful, there needs to a be a good balance between these visual and functional design trends.
 A website that is built just for function alone will be fully working, and responsive, but it probably wont grab the users attention and pique their interest.
 On the other hand, a website that is designed just for visual effect might not be easy to use, and could frustrate or drive potential customers away.
 So, combining these two design trends can bring a range of benefits and advantages, including:

 - Internal consistency- a website that has both aesthetic appeal, and functionality in mind, will result in a website that is internally consistent.
 This means that when browsing your website, no matter which page your website users land on, they will know how to find what they need.
 This is an important consideration for improving the user experience.

 - All features will work as expected- the functional aspect of design usually ensures this part, but by combing this with visual design principles, you can make it easier for users to know what to expect from your interactive elements.
 Colour changes when clicked for example provide good visual feedback for users.

 - Website will be easy to read- the typography size, colour combinations, shape and style are both visual considerations, as well as functional.
 You need your website to be easy to read, as the content contains all the essential information your users are looking for.
 By making all the right design decisions, combing visual and functional design principles, you can be sure that your website will be a success.

 For more information or for professional web design support across Manchester, get in touch with the experts today, here at Pumpkin Web Design Manchester.